flashlightministries/oilforlight/_posts/2017-11-15-roy-moore-hypocrite.md

 ### Note

 Both AlterNet and Salon have removed this article from their comments sections.
-I really can't blame them -- they have the ability to silence my response as inappropriate for their respective venues -- and they're right: these outlets are for propagating and securing the secular worldview.
+I really can't blame them -- they have the ability to silence my response as inappropriate for their respective venues -- and they're right: these outlets are for propagating and securing the secular worldview, not for proclaiming the word of God.
+They face the very real threat of lost advertising revenue if their readership is turned off by all this biblical talk.